yanzewu/line/doc/doc.md

 When using `load`, the working directory will be changed and the displaying mode will always be set to file mode. `source` will preserve both the working directory and the displaying mode, which could be faster in some cases.

 `source` is not available for legacy prompts (--fancy-prompt=false).

+### export
+---
+Export the current history to a file.
+Only works in interactive mode.

+Usage:

+    export filename

 ### cd
 ---